 I should have known that once I became a mother, I would need to keep my guard up, no matter the season.

-Baby heat rash appears like little red welts.
-This type of rash truly looks worse than it actually is but it can cause a burning and itching feeling.
+This type of rash truly looks worse than it actually is but it CAN cause a burning and itching feeling.
 Since some of our kids can’t tell us how it feels, it’s best to be on the safe side and take heat rash seriously.

 There are a number of topical remedies you can try to lessen the aggravation.
 I will also discuss some homeopathic remedies for heat rash that can be safely used.